Bees over the Atlantic – the USA buzzes ahead while the UK dithers

 What we do know is that these agencies will need a considerable amount of money to meet the ambitious targets set out in the strategy, and it is unclear whether that funding is being provided through internal sources or additional appropriations.

 Despite these concerns, we still believe this is an historic moment for pollinator conservation.
 Many federal agencies are implementing conservation strategies for pollinators, and Xerces’ pollinator specialists and conservation biologists already work closely with these agencies, providing technical assistance and helping with habitat projects and species conservation.
-We will continue to work with these agencies, as well as press for changes to pesticide regulation and seek greater protections for pollinating insects.
+We will continue to work with these agencies, as well as press for changes to pesticide regulation and seek greater protection for pollinating insects.

 What will be the state of pollinator conservation ten years from now?
 It is impossible to predict, but it is certainly going to be better with the new national strategy than without it.